 Why do I have vulval irritation?

-You may get some redness, irritation and itching with thrush, and BV can cause some irritation but doesn’t usually cause itching.
 Cystitis doesn't normally cause vulval irritation.
+However you may get some redness, irritation and itching with thrush.
+BV can cause some irritation but does not usually cause itching.

 How is cystitis different to BV & thrush?

 If you're getting stinging or burning on passing urine, this could be a sign of cystitis.
 However, it can be a symptom of other infections, so it's important to discuss your symptoms with your pharmacist or GP if you’re not sure whether you have cystitis.